 To understand geography trends, Download Sample Report.

-The IoT sensor market is fragmented, with several sensor manufacturers striving to maintain a competitive edge in the market.
+The IoT sensor market is fragmented, with several sensor manufacturers striving to maintain a competitive edge.
 This factor is, thereby, intensifying the competition in the market.
 Players in the market adopt strategic activities such as partnerships, product development, mergers, and acquisitions to capture the market share.
 Some of the key developments in the market are:

-In July 2020 - Texas Instruments launched the industry's first zero-drift Hall-effect current sensors TMCS1100 and TMCS110.
-According to the company, the new sensors can enable the lowest drift and highest accuracy over time and temperature while providing reliable 3-kVrms isolation, which is especially important for AC or DC high-voltage systems such as industrial motor drives, solar inverters, energy-storage equipment and power supplies.
+July 2020: Texas Instruments Incorporated launched the industry's first zero-drift Hall-effect current sensors TMCS1100 and TMCS110.
+According to the company, the new sensors can enable the lowest drift and highest accuracy over time temperature.
+In contrast, they are providing reliable 3-kVrms isolation, which is especially important for AC or DC high-voltage systems such as industrial motor drives, solar inverters, energy storage equipment, and power supplies.

-In March 2020 - TE Connectivity acquired the majority share of First Sensor AG and now holds 71.87% share.
+March 2020: TE Connectivity acquired the majority share of First Sensor AG and now holds 71.87% share.
 In combining the First Sensor and TE portfolios, TE can now offer an even broader product base, including innovative, market-leading sensors, connectors, and systems plus best-in-class capabilities that supports the growth strategy of TE's sensors business and TE Connectivity as a whole.